TexteaInc/funix-doc/Reference.md

 ## Naming your app or widgets

-To help users understand your app or widgets, you can explain them using the decorator attributes `description` and `argument_labels` respectively.
-The value provided to `description` is a Markdown-syntax string.
+To help users understand your app or widgets, you can explain them using the decorator attributes `title`, `description` and `argument_labels` respectively.
+The value provided to `title` or `description` is a Markdown-syntax string.
+The `title` will appear in the top banner as well as the right navigation bar.
 The value provided to `argument_labels` is of the type `Dict[str, str]` where the key is an argument name and the value is a Markdown-syntax string.

 Example 1: